talhahasanzia/router-annotations/readme.md

 ## Contributing

 - Contributions are welcomed as long as they dont break the code.
 Please create an issue and have a discussion before pull request.
-- There is still WIP so dont hesitate to report issues or pull requests.
+- There is still WIP so don't hesitate to report issues or pull requests.
 - Also, if you created a skin based on this library you can create a pull request and we will add it in official release.